 This system was built from the Boilerplate system found here: https://gitlab.com/asacolips-projects/foundry-mods/boilerplate

 For rolling actor dice pools, actor sheets have a button to open a dice poll popup, which allows you to select what pools to use for the roll.
-Weapons and gifts can also be rolled directly, as well as Soak and Dodge defense from the actor's sheet.
+Weapons and gifts can also be rolled directly, as well as Soak, Dodge defense and Rally from the actor's sheet.
+The sheet's Rally roll will attempt to get the right range penalty if the user is targeting another token while Rallying.
 The system supports setting up gifts to grant a variety of bonuses to most of the roll types through the gift sheet, which can be set to trigger with specific conditions or when used with weapons that match its configured attributes.

 The system has support for dragging items to the hotbar to create usable macros for their quick use.
-The specifics vary by item type, as weapons would ask how it is used (Attack, Spark, Parry, Counter) from its set pools or just pop up a dice pool selection with the only pool set, gifts would pop up either a dice pool, refresh or exhaust dialog, simpler used items would switch whether they are worn/held/lit, and simple gear will just output their info to chat.
+A client setting controls whether the default item macro will send a chat message with the item's information, or whether it will try to use the item.
+Holding the quickroll modifier key (default Control) when you drag an item to the hotbar will create the alternate macro type.
+The specifics vary by item type when using them, as weapons would ask how it is used (Attack, Spark, Parry, Counter) from its set pools or just pop up a dice pool selection with the only pool set, gifts would pop up either a dice pool, refresh or exhaust dialog, simpler used items would switch whether they are worn/held/lit, and simple gear will just output their info to chat.

 The Combat Tracker will show the result of the initiative check before the initiative itself for the GM, either as the number of successes, or as Tie (T), Failure (F), or Botch (B).